Pueo

 The pueo (Asio flammeus sandwichensis) is a subspecies of the short-eared owl and is endemic to Hawaii.
 The pueo is one of the more famous of the various physical forms assumed by ʻaumākua (ancestor spirits) in Hawaiian culture.

-Pueo inhabit forests and grasslands throughout the islands of Hawaiʻi, although their numbers seem to be declining, particularly in the last two decades, and especially on the island of Oʻahu, upon which they were at one time numerous.
-Pueo is listed by the state of Hawaiʻi as an endangered species on the island of Oʻahu.
+Symbols

+The pueo (Asio flammeus sandwichensis) has many meanings across the Hawaiian Archipelago.
+Being an aumakua, Kanaka Maoli may see it as a symbol of protection for their families.
+In Native Hawaiian culture the Pueo can be seen as a source of guidance, appearing in times of danger; protecting people from distress. "ka pueo kani kaua" (The Owl that sings of war); The Pueo is mentioned in many different stories and chants.
+This quote comes from a chant for the god Pueo-Nui-Akea who was believed to bring life back to souls who wander around fields.

 Taxonomy

 This taxon was first named by Andrew Bloxam (as the species Strix sandwichensis).
 He saw it, although did not collect a specimen, while in the Hawaiian Islands in 1825 as the naturalist on board HMS Blonde.
-It is now considered to be a subspecies of the short-eared owl, Asio flammeus, although Storrs Olson does not consider it to be distinct from Asio flammeus flammeus.
+It is now considered to be a subspecies of the short-eared owl, Asio flammeus, although Storrs Olson did not consider it to be distinct from Asio flammeus flammeus.